 If you earn a lot of 1099 income, you are going to have some tax liability.
 But by following the tips above, you can reduce your tax bill as much as possible and avoid facing a large bill when you file your return.

 Are you already struggling with a tax bill from 1099 income?
 We can help.
-Contact us today, and we will put you in touch with a tax debt specialist who can help you amend old returns and reduce your tax bill, plan for next year, set up payments with the IRS, remove penalties and fees, and find other solutions for your situation.
+Contact us today, and we will put you in touch with a taxes owed specialist who can help you amend old returns and reduce your tax bill, plan for next year, set up payments with the IRS, remove penalties and fees, and find other solutions for your situation.